robbiefontaine/starinnbridlington/content/menu/chapter-2.md

 ---
 date: "2021-10-01T11:00:59-04:00"
-description: Pierre Gringoire
+description:
 featured_image: /images/steak-1.png
 tags: []
 title: 'Steakhouse Menu'
 ---

-Locally sourced meat of the finest provenance awaits in our expertly run restaurant in the heart of the Bridlington's Old Town.
+Locally sourced meat of the finest provenance awaits in our expertly run restaurant in the heart of the Bridlington's Old Town...

 ---
 # The Star Inn Steakhouse Menu